hunternuga/dev-ops-challenge/README.md

 - The docker container should be deployable to Kubernetes via a Helm Chart
 - Results should be posted to a public Github repo with an associated Pull Request.
 - Send us a link to the PR.

+Python Script and script dependencies are located in the "dev-ops-challenge" folder.
+Helm Chart files are located in the "python-chart" file.

+JSON Output from Python script is located within "dev-ops-challenge" as well, labeled as "swapi-output.json"